nadlman/setpoint/README.md

 # setpoint
-a free tool to help you change and maintain your weight and body fat percentage
+A free tool to help you change and maintain your weight and body fat percentage using periodic fasting and feasting.